hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/2000-choosen.md

 # CHOOSEN

-CHOOSEN function allows you to display certain number of rows from a dataset.
-It can start either from row one, or the row you defined.
+CHOOSEN function (choose-n) allows you to display the first `n` number of records in a dataset starting from the specified record position.

 ## Syntax